 You want to MAKE SMARTER BUSINESS DECISIONS

-As with any data or financial statement, your P&L is only useful if you actually use it.
+As with any data or financial statement, your Profit and Loss is only useful if you actually use it.
 There are a multitude of ways that your income statement can determine areas and opportunities for growth and change.
 Here are a few of the most common ones: